tontsaX/my-strategy-game/PutkaPeli/sources.md

-Sources I used to write this program
+Sources I've used during this project.

 Java game tutorial by RealTutsGML used for [the first game loop and starting graphics handling.](https://www.youtube.com/playlist?list=PLWms45O3n--6TvZmtFHaCWRZwEqnz2MHa